We have Jeff Hovel to thank for the photos from the very first Downtown Oronoco Gold Rush 5K.

 To the Shoppers we are grateful for no rain, cool temperatures in the morning and that you came to the Downtown Oronoco Gold Rush Days .
 Speaking for the red shirt volunteers who worked for a year to get the show organized, we know the show would not be a success without the shoppers.
 Thank you for coming and for telling your friends to check us out as well.

 And last but not least thank you for ALL the other volunteers who participated in making the 2018 Downtown Oronoco Gold Rush Days a wonderful family friendly place to be.

 Join us for the 2nd annual Downtown Oronoco Gold Rush Days 5k!
 Last year's 5k was very well received and we are happy to bring it back in 2019!
-This year your registration includes a run through historic Downtown Oronoco and a t-shirt.
-We are so excited to once again offer this event during our weekend festivities and hope to see you there!
+This year your registration includes a run through historic Downtown Oronoco, a t-shirt, a car window race decal and a $2 coupon to use toward a meal at the FireHall or VFW.

 5K Start: 8am

-Parking is available Downtown Oronoco for a small fee.
-Street parking a short walk from Downtown Oronoco is also available.
+Parking is available throughout Downtown Oronoco for a small fee.
+Street parking a short walk from Downtown Oronoco is also available for free.

 Winner, Winner Chicken Dinner!
 We are happy to announce the 1st place male and female racer will each receive a $50 gift card to TerraLoco!